 Virtual Wilderness Field Trips & Tours

-In response to the COVID-19 pandemic, Wilderness Inquiry developed online programming for youth to advance our mission of connecting everyone to the outdoors, regardless of age, ability, or background.
-Virtual Explorers offers the chance for youth in grades 5–12 to experience virtual field trips focusing on Minnesota's history, culture, and ecology through inquiry-based learning and exploration.
+Wilderness Inquiry developed online programming for youth to advance our mission of connecting everyone to the outdoors, regardless of age, ability, or background.
+Virtual Explorers offers the chance for youth in grades 4–8 to experience virtual field trips focusing on Minnesota's history, culture, and ecology through inquiry-based learning and exploration.
 Thanks to financial support from the Minnesota Arts and Cultural Heritage Fund, Environment and Natural Resources Trust Fund, Nature Valley, and USDA Forest Service, Minnesota youth have the opportunity to participate in courses for free.
-See course descriptions for cost for individuals that live outside the state of Minnesota.

 About the Courses

 Each Virtual Explorers course covers a variety of topics and offers creative ways for students to engage.
 Sessions are led by Wilderness Inquiry staff alongside partners including the National Park Service, USDA Forest Service, and more.
 Participants digitally join instructors on location and can engage with the content by asking questions or solving a mystery.
-Our courses are a great fit for teachers looking for new ideas during times of distance learning, families who homeschool or want to enjoy family activities, and youth program coordinators engaging with youth groups, after-school program participants, camps, or church groups.
+Our courses are a great fit for teachers looking for new or hybrid learning opportunities, families who homeschool or want to enjoy family activities, and youth program coordinators engaging with youth groups, after-school program participants, camps, or church groups.